federicomariamassari/udacity-rsend/projects/p5/p5-home-service-robot.md

 ## Packages Used

-Below is a list of the packages used for this project.
-The first three were installed via APT, while the others were cloned locally and had their content extracted and adapted.
-From `turtlebot_apps` come all configurations for the mapping, localization, and navigation stacks. `gmapping.launch`, `amcl.launch`, as well as all contents of `includes` and `config` folders were adapted from the repository.
-From `turtlebot_interactions` come most of the RViz display settings in `homeservicerobot_config.rviz`, adapted from `navigation.rviz`.
+Below is a list of the packages used for this project:

 <table width="100%">
     <thead>